samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 All TFT in existence are and will be Farmed:

-Portions of the 100,000,000,000 (100 billion) Tokens, or 100% of the Max Supply, are issued monthly to Farmers when connecting IT Capacity to the ThreeFold Grid.
+Portions of the 100,000,000,000 (100 billion max supply) Tokens, are issued monthly to Farmers for connecting IT Capacity to the ThreeFold Grid.

 Monthly Issued Tokens (TFTs) per Farming Pool =  average monthly sales price of connected Farming Pool capacity at connection time expressed in tokens / difficulty level